NHC says Tropical Storm Cindy forms in Gulf of Mexico

-June 20 Tropical Storm Cindy, the third named storm of the 2017 Atlantic hurricane season, has formed over the Gulf of Mexico, the U.S. National Hurricane Center said on Tuesday.
+June 20 (Reuters) - Tropical Storm Cindy, the third named storm of the 2017 Atlantic hurricane season, has formed over the Gulf of Mexico, the U.S. National Hurricane Center said on Tuesday.

 The system is located about 265 miles (430 km) south of Morgan City, Louisiana with maximum sustained winds of 45 miles per hour (75 km per hour), the Miami-based weather forecaster said.